alan-turing-institute/PosteriorBootstrap/README.md

 ![Parallelisation speedup](Speedup.png)

-I inverted Ahmdal's law to compute the proportion of the execution time that is parallelisable from the speedup as as:
+I inverted Ahmdal's law to compute the proportion of the execution time that is parallelisable from the speedup as:

 $$ p = \frac{\frac{1}{S_{latency}}} - 1}{\frac{1}{s} - 1} $$